Twelve killed in protests across Afghanistan

 Seven more protesters were killed in the western province of Herat, two more in eastern Khost province and one in the relatively peaceful northern Baghlan province, health and local officials said.
 In Herat, around 500 men charged at the U.S. consulate.

-U.S. President Barack Obama had sent a letter to Karzai apologising for the unintentional burning of the Korans at NATO's main Bagram air base, north of Kabul, after Afghan labourers found charred copies while collecting rubbish.
+U.S. President Barack Obama had sent a letter to Karzai apologizing for the unintentional burning of the Korans at NATO's main Bagram air base, north of Kabul, after Afghan laborers found charred copies while collecting rubbish.

 Muslims consider the Koran to be the literal word of God and treat each copy with deep reverence.
 Desecration is considered one of the worst forms of blasphemy.